paulczar/example-cuttle-on-sl/README.md

 # Deploy modern infrastructure to SL using Cuttle

+We will use cuttle to deploy two distinct environments into softlayer.

+The first will be the bastion environment consisting of a bastion and a console log server, the second will be the rest of the infrastructure that will be accessed strictly via the bastion.

 ## Prepare local environment

 Set up local environment by cloning down both the environment and cuttle git repos: